A Note from Jen

 Hi, I'm Jen.

 I'm a surfer girl from Southern California who loves to ride waves, climb mountains, and go on adventures exploring the unknown.
 I encountered the love of Jesus during a lonely season in the girl's locker room my freshman year of high school while reading the Bible.
 It was during that time that I discovered the unrelenting love of Jesus and chose to be all in.
-Since then, God has been faithful through it all.
+Since then, God has been faithful through and through.

 Jennifer A. Miskov Ph.D. // Revival Historian, Author, Speaker, and Founding Director of Writing in the Glory and Pioneering Revival

 Jennifer A. Miskov, Ph.D., is a Revival Historian, Author, Writing Coach, and Itinerant Minister who loves to lead people into life-changing encounters with Jesus and invite them to experience the fullness of the Holy Spirit.
 Jen regularly facilities Writing in the Glory Workshops around the nation to catalyze authors to write their first books.
 She has supported Bill Johnson in his Defining Moments book as well as authored Walking on Water, Ignite Azusa,Writing in the Glory, Life on Wings, Spirit Flood, and Silver to Gold.
 Jen loves to lead people into a greater lifestyle of intimacy with Jesus through her writing, teaching, and ministry.
-She is the founding director of Destiny House, a ministry that cultivates communities of worshippers to steward wells of revival within family.
-She recently launched the School of Pioneering Revival to equip and raise up revivalists.
+She is the founding director of Destiny House (2012-2019), a ministry that cultivates communities of worshippers to steward wells of revival within family.
+She recently launched the School of Pioneering Revival to equip and raise up revivalists around the world.
 She is ordained by Heidi Baker with Iris Global and received her Ph.D. in Global Pentecostal and Charismatic Studies from the University of Birmingham, U.K.

 Testimonies from Jen's Ministry